yliuid/deconvolution.github.io/ML.md

    <h2><a href="https://arxiv.org/abs/2203.16607">18.A Self-Learning Neural Network Approach for RFI Detection and Removal in Radio Astronomy - 2022 Publications of the Astronomical Society of the Pacific, Benjamin R. B. Saliwanchik, Anže Slosar</a></h2>
   <h2><a href="https://www.proquest.com/docview/2554685133">19.Research on Morphological Detection of FR I and FR II Radio Galaxies Based on Improved YOLOv5 - 2021 MDPI, Wang, Xingzhu; Wei, Jiyu; Liu, Yang; Li, Jinhao; Zhang, Zhen; Chen, Jianyu</a></h2>
   <h2><a href="https://iopscience.iop.org/article/10.3847/1538-4365/aa7333/pdf">20.Classifying Radio Galaxies with the Convolutional Neural Network - 2017 The Astrophysical Journal Supplement Series, A. K. Aniyan and K. Thorat</a></h2>
+  <h2><a href="https://academic.oup.com/mnras/article/480/2/2085/5060783">21.The FIRST Classifier: compact and extended radio galaxy classification using deep Convolutional Neural Networks - 2018 Monthly Notices of the Royal Astronomical Society, Wathela Alhassan, A R Taylor, Mattia Vaccari</a></h2>
 </body>
 </html>